 - Physical (including sexual) abuse

 If a loved one is being bullied by other residents (or staff) in an assisted living facility or nursing home, talk to those in charge.
-Come prepared with details (who, when, where and so forth).
+Come prepared with details (who, when, where, and so forth).
 If they don’t take the appropriate action to put an end to it, you may need to find a place where your loved one can live a safe and pleasant life.
 If they’ve already suffered harm, find out what legal options you have.
+Our San Antonio nursing home abuse lawyers can help.